The recruitment process

 You will be provided with full details of what is expected of you at least one week prior to your interview.

-Stage 4: Job Related Fitness Tests (JRFT) and Biometric Assessments
+Stage 5: Job Related Fitness Tests (JRFT), Biometric Assessments and Referencing (excluding current employer)

-Biometric assessments are undertaken and these consist of DNA samples, Fingerprints and drug testing which is undertaken by an external company.
+- Biometric assessments are undertaken and these consist of DNA samples and Fingerprints which are undertaken by trained Dyfed Powys Police Officers and/or Staff and also drug testing which is undertaken by an external company whilst attending Police Headquarters.

-Stage 5: Complete security vetting clearance* and Attend a Medical
+Stage 6: Complete security vetting clearance and attend a medical

-Stage 7: Offer of start date for the Police Training Course (we will aim to give 1 months’ notice)
+Stage 8: Offer of start date for the role Police Constable (we will aim to give 1 months’ notice)

-Once all relevant documents have been cleared and processed and have entirely completed the selection and recruitment process you will be sent a letter formally offering you an appointment and start date.
+Once you have completed the selection and recruitment process you will be sent a letter formally offering you an appointment and start date.

 At this stage, if not already living within 30 miles or 1 hour commuting distance of your posting, you will be required to confirm that you will be moving to within this required distance.